 Once the installation is over, you should have MSYS2 shell already opened (thanks to the checkbox in the last installation step), but if it isn’t, open Start menu, type

-pacman -Sy pacman and pressing Enter.
+pacman -Syu and pressing Enter.
 After a short while confirm the installation by pressing

-pacman -Syu and press Enter to update all installed packages.
+pacman -Su and press Enter to follow up with the second phase of the update.
 Just as previously – confirm the installation when asked.

-pacman -S make, press Enter, confirm the installation, wait a moment until it is done and close the window.
+pacman -S make, press Enter, confirm the installation, wait a moment until it is done and – finally – close the window.

 Download most recent package with bleeding-edge-toolchain.
 As previously, select version which will be appropriate for your system.
 Extract it somewhere using 7-Zip – I would again recommend a path which is short and simple (no spaces, no unusual characters, …), for example directly on your